 Indigenous Communities

-The WITS Programs Foundation attempts to be an ally of and work in harmony with Indigenous people in humble support of reconciliation:
+The WITS Programs Foundation attempts to be an ally of and work in harmony with Indigenous people in humble support of reconciliation.
+WITS supports Indigenous communities and people in many ways:

 • We endorse the United Nations Declaration on the Rights of Indigenous Peoples (commonly called UNDRIP).